TV-3 (Russian TV channel): History

+The network would later shift its programming once again into its current format, this time to focus more on science fiction and fantasy related programming.

-March 2015 - the channel becomes part of the sub-holding "Gazprom-Media Entertainment Television" (GPM RTV), its office began to be located in the building of the business center "Diamond Hall", together with the headquarters of the TV channels "TNT", "2x2" and "Friday !”.
+In March 2015, the channel became part of the sub-holding "Gazprom-Media Entertainment Television" (GPM RTV), its office began to be located in the building of the business center Diamond Hall, together with the headquarters of the TV channels TNT, 2x2 and Friday!.

 On 26 January 2016, TV-3 hosted the Russian premiere of the tenth, and on 4 January 2018, the eleventh season of the cult American television series The X-Files.

 In 2023, the network purchased distribution rights to Miraculous: Tales of Ladybug & Cat Noir, which were previously owned by Disney in Russia but were sold off due to the company's pause in the market and the shut down of Disney Channel Russia.

-The founders of the TV channel "TV-3" included the St. Petersburg City Administration (registered on October 14, 1993), VGTRK, GTRK "Petersburg — Pyaty Kanal", the Radiotelevision Transmission Center, and the British company Independent Network Television Holding Ltd (INTH).
-The channel's original legal entity (also its on-air name during its first year) — CJSC "Telekanal 27" — was named after the channel's frequency number in St. Petersburg.
-In some sources and printed TV listings until the late 2000s, the channel was referred to as "TV-3 Russia".

-1994 — In June, the channel began operations in St. Petersburg.
-By June of the same year, it started broadcasting original content.
-Initially, the channel aired films, documentaries, the analytical program Dom Sovetov ("House of Soviets"), and the documentary series Iskusstvo Risovat ("The Art of Drawing").
-The name "TV-3" first appeared on air in summer 1995.